codacy-badger/traco.nodejs.webapi/README.md

 ## On Deck

  - [ ] Rebuild the `importdb.bat` with `mysqlimport` instead of `mysql` because it should be faster as just load the complete file as SQL-Statements.
- - [ ] Create new DBClass-Files for all DB-Tables
- - [ ] Creates the JSDoc for new DBClasses
  - [ ] Create secound version of the `JsonTable.join()` function with set all same at the same time and dont insert one row after the last ant search every time for the joining element.

 ## Backlog